logicmonitor/lm-logs-okta/README.md

-# OKTA Log Collector for LM-Logs
+# Okta Log Collection for LM-Logs

 This integration provides an AWS cloudformation stack which includes a lambda function periodically collecting Okta system logs and forwarding it to Logicmonitor LM Logs.